Dependent Types and the Art of HTTP Headers

 half : Nat -> Nat half Z = Z half (S (S k)) = 1 + half k half (S k) = half k

-Fine… and yet: it's unsatisfying to truncate odd numbers.
+Fine.
+And yet: it's unsatisfying to truncate odd numbers.
 Wouldn't it be nicer if we could only define half()

 over the evens?
 With propositions, we can: